fontsignacio/fontsignacio/README.md

 # 💫 About Me:

 - 💻 I'm studying Systems Engineering.
-- 🔭 I’m currently working for Banana Software
+- 🔭 I’m currently working at Banana Software.
-- 🌱 I’m currently learning Integration Test
+- 🌱 I’m currently learning Design Patterns.
-- 👯 I’m looking to collaborate on Development Multi-plataform Apps
+- 👯 I’m looking to collaborate on Development Multi-plataform Apps.
-- 🤔 I’m looking for help with big ideas of development
+- 🤔 I’m looking for help with big ideas of development.
-- 💬 Ask me about my proyects
+- 💬 Ask me about my proyects.

 ## 🌐 Socials